 Clarify contracts, responsibilities, and success metrics before market entry.

-From social media launch to point of sale, all channels should be aligned.
+From social media launch to point of sale, all channels should align.

-Brands with a sales partner network particularly benefit when co-branding campaigns can be rolled out consistently with the brand while also being customized locally.
-A Local Marketing Platform ensures that central campaigns and local initiatives work together seamlessly.
+Brands with a sales partner network particularly benefit when co-branding campaigns can be rolled out in a brand-consistent way and simultaneously localized.
+A Local Marketing Platform ensures that central campaigns and local measures are seamlessly integrated.

 Orchestrate brand-compliant co-branding campaigns while enabling local activation